locaweb/heartcheck-activerecord/README.md

 ## Usage

-You can add a check to activerecord when configure the heartcheck
+You can check any ActiveRecord connection that there's in your app.
+Each service need to respond to `:name` (a indetifier) and `:connection` (an activerecord connection);

 ```ruby
 Heartcheck.setup do |config|